-- Sewer main relining 676 metres
+- ▶ ICS power grit saw

+- New sewer pump Thornton Avenue

-- Sewer main jump-up replacements 35
+- Sewer main degritting

-- Water supply valve replacement 18 bore, 4 river
+- ▶ Water supply valve replacement 18 bore, 4 river

 Warren Shire Council is an active member of the Lower Macquarie Water Utilities Alliance.
 This group sees those councils on the regulated Macquarie working together to ensure each member council complies with "Best Practice Guidelines" and meets the statutory reporting requirements.
 It is also using peer exchange network with the long term goal of each council retaining its autonomy and as a group, reviewing Strategic Business Plans and synchronising capital improvements to take advantage of economies of scale.